MichaelHelgesen/100daysofcode/R4Log.md

 # R4 Log
+## Day 41: 16.11.19
+* Doing advanced testing of components (62%).
+This is getting very challenging.
+I do not thing I will be able to do the last test challenge.
+*

 ## Day 40: 15.11.19
 * Day 40!
 Yay!
 * Finished the React and Redux section on fCC!
 Now there is five challenges waiting.
 That's going to take some time.
 I need to build it with React and Redux if I manage.